Jin93/MEBayesSL/README.md

 ## Example
-Download [example data](https://www.dropbox.com/s/xxw3t17k66il3k5/example.tar.gz?dl=0), decompress it by `tar -zxvf example.tar.gz` and save the files under the directory ${path_example}.
+Download [example data](https://www.dropbox.com/scl/fi/bne781g2qsq67p0r9y9cl/example.zip?rlkey=6aw5tnfpbnjc3ieq1ee4do2ay&dl=0), decompress it by `tar -zxvf example.tar.gz` and save the files under the directory ${path_example}.
 Download the 1000 Genomes reference data and save the decompressed files in ${path_LDref}.
 Create a new folder `path_out` (e.g., in this example, `/dcs04/nilanjan/data/jjin/MUSSEL/test`) to save the output.
-Run the example code below with your own data directories and check if the results are consistent with the results here: [example results](https://www.dropbox.com/s/hjmqghn2jva0950/MUSSEL_example_data_results.zip?dl=0).
+Run the example code below with your own data directories and check if the results/outputs (saved in ${path_out}) are consistent with the results/outputs here: [example results](https://www.dropbox.com/s/hjmqghn2jva0950/MUSSEL_example_data_results.zip?dl=0).

 ```r
 module load R